CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set acl &lt;name&gt; type &lt;ipv4|ipv6|mac&gt;</code>
         </td>
         <td rowspan="3" style="vertical-align : middle">
-        NCLU allows ACL configuration in one line, but doesn't have sequance numbers.
+        NCLU allows ACL configuration in one line, but does not have sequance numbers.
 To change sequance numbers, you have to edit <code>nclu_acl.conf</code> file.</br>NVUE ACL configuration must be using separate commands and it links the source, destination, and actions with the &lt;name&gt; &lt;seq&gt; values.
         </td>
     </tr>
     <tr>